Music

 Caribbean Music

-Home learning is allocated on a weekly basis by each department.
-It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and / or extend it.
-Performance and composition in lesson.
+Home learning is allocated for each topic.
+This may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and / or extend it complementing performance and composition in lesson.

 In the Summer Term, each student will sit a formal, internal exam which will consist of all elements taught throughout the course.
 Appropriate preparation in the form of revision should be taken seriously with sufficient planning and organisation to ensure each student fulfils their potential.